MSIA/2020-msia423-ganguly-got/README.md

 ## Running the data ingestion pipeline
 ### To run the model pipeline and application with default settings
-- Things to ensure before proceeding
+Things to ensure before proceeding
  - [ ] You are on Northwestern VPN and Docker app is running
  - [ ] AWS credentials have been set as environment variables via  the following commands `export AWS_ACCESS_KEY_ID=<your key>`
   `export AWS_SECRET_ACCESS_KEY=<your secret key>`

 > If you are someone I have given access to my S3 bucket, you are good to go.
-If not, you will have to create and provide a valid S3 Bucket name in `config/model_config.yaml` both for `s3_upload` and `s3_download`.
-You would then have to execute the S3 data upload step as mentioned later in the document
+If not, you must create and provide a valid S3 Bucket name in `config/model_config.yaml` both for `s3_upload` and `s3_download`.
+You would then have to execute the S3 data upload step as mentioned later in the document, *before* proceeding with the model pipeline

- - [ ] The SQL Alchemy database connection has been set up as, `export SQLALCHEMY_DATABASE_URI=`
+ - [ ] The *local* SQL Alchemy database connection string has been set up as, `export SQLALCHEMY_DATABASE_URI=`
 > For example,
 > relative path to local DB: sqlite:///data/got_simulator.db